okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/users/index.md

 #### List Users with a filter

 Lists all users that match the filter criteria.
-To ensure optimal performance, we recommend using a [search parameter](#list-users-with-search) instead of a filter.
+To ensure optimal performance, Okta recommends using a [search parameter](#list-users-with-search) instead of a filter.

 This operation: